How To Render in Premiere Pro?

 The video below is the last part of the ProfileTree Adobe Premiere Pro tutorials.
 Within the tutorial, you will learn how to render, why you use the media encoder, the different file format settings and more sequence settings.

 Render and Export Premiere Pro – What’s The Difference?

 Rendering and exporting are two different processes in Adobe Premiere Pro, and they serve different purposes.
 Here’s how they differ:

-Rendering is primarily used for preview purposes within the Premiere Pro interface.
+Rendering is primarily used as a preview for purposes within the Premiere Pro interface (Be sure to use previews checkbox).
 When you apply effects, transitions, or other complex elements to your clips, they can cause playback to stutter or lag.
 To prevent this and ensure smooth playback, you render your sequences.
-When you render a sequence, Premiere Pro creates temporary preview files.
+When you render a sequence, it means that Premiere Pro creates temporary preview files.

 These files contain all the effects, transitions, and other elements you’ve added, which allows the sequence to play back smoothly in the Premiere Pro timeline.
 However, these rendered files are not the final output video that you can share or upload.
 They’re just temporary files used within Premiere Pro to make editing easier.

-In short, rendering is a process you use during editing to ensure smooth playback within Premiere Pro while exporting is how you create a final video file that you can use outside of Premiere Pro.
+In short, rendering is a process you use during editing to ensure smooth playback within Premiere Pro while exporting is how you create the last video file that you can use outside of Premiere Pro.

 Why render in premiere pro?

 In Adobe Premiere Pro, rendering is the process of creating preview files for segments of your sequences, so they play back smoothly.
 This process is particularly important for sequences that have effects, transitions, or layers of video and audio, which can be computationally intensive for the computer to process in real time.